New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Parameter estimation and results

 Additionally, following \citet{Shao:2014oha} we make the considerations below in our calculations.
 Firstly, the geometry of some pulsar systems are not fully determined from observations.
 For solitary pulsars, the azimuthal angle of the spin axis, denoted as $\phi$ (see Fig.~\ref{Fig1_framework}), is not observable.
 For binary pulsars, the longitude of ascending node $\Omega$ in some binary pulsars is not determined by pulsar timing.
 Consequently, we have adopted specific prior distributions for these two parameters and averaged the limits over all potential parameter configurations, which is further explained in Sec.~\ref{Sec32}.
-It is worth noting that we are calculating {\it limits} of $\bar{s}^{\mu\nu}$ instead of searching for {\it signals} of LIV.
-Therefore, we set the observation value related to LIV effects to zero, while the measured small deviation from zero is absorbed into the uncertainty.
-We conservatively estimate 68\% confidence level (CL) upper limits for $\dot{W}$, $\dot{e}$, $\dot{x}$, $\dot{\eta}$, and $\dot{\kappa}$ based on the public ephemeris.
+Secondly, it is worth noting that we are calculating {\it limits} of $\bar{s}^{\mu\nu}$ instead of searching for {\it signals} of LV.
+Therefore, we set the observation value related to LV effects to zero, while the measured small deviation from zero is absorbed into the uncertainty. \Reply{In this case, we are calculating conservative limits of $\bar{s}^{\mu\nu}$.
+These non-zero deviations can be caused by LV or other systematic errors, and the limits still hold if the non-zero deviations are indeed led by LV.} We conservatively estimate 68\% confidence level (CL) upper limits for $\dot{W}$, $\dot{e}$, $\dot{x}$, $\dot{\eta}$, and $\dot{\kappa}$ based on the public ephemeris.
 Taking the estimation for the upper limit of $\dot{e}$ as an example, if the $\dot{e}$ was reported in the ephemeris, i.e. we have known the observed value of $\dot{e}_{\rm obs}$ and the uncertainty $\sigma_{\dot{e}}$, we take the squared sum root of $\dot{e}_{\rm obs}$ and $\sigma_{\dot{e}}$ as a conservative upper limit,

 If $\dot{e}$ was not reported, we make the upper limit estimation from the uncertainties of $e$ in accordance with the case of linear-in-time evolution~\cite{Shao:2014oha},